SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/index.rst

 for developers who don't necessarily want to read the formal definitions.

 Most of the surrounding prose has not yet been written.
-For an example of a fully worked example that includes a syntax outline, followed by prose, followed by a formal grammatical definitions, see the switch statement in :doc:`Statements`.
+For an example of what a section might look like, including a syntax outline, prose, and a formal grammatical definition, see the switch statement in :doc:`Statements`.

 The last chapter, :doc:`zzSummaryOfTheGrammar`